-The smart buffer's control logic determines the location of the input data's destination buffer registers, schedules the output data export, and determines the proper connection between the buffer registers and their corresponding data-path input ports.
+The smart buffer's control logic determines the location of the input data's destination buffer registers, schedules the output data export, and determines the proper connection between the buffer registers and their corresponding data path input ports.
 Notice that this connection varies for different iterations as the window slides.
-For example, the connection is different between Exp\0 and Exp\1 in Figure 13.
-In our original work [9], all these control is fulfilled by combinational circuit.
-The compiler made less analysis effort but generated a less efficient circuit.
+For example, the connection is different between Exp_0 and Exp_1 in Figure 13.
+In our original work [Guo et al. 2006b], all these control is fulfilled by combinational circuit.
+The compiler made less analysis effort, but generated a less efficient circuit.
 Compared with our previous work, the current smart buffer's FSM is more area efficient.
 The new approach requires more sophisticated compile-time analysis to build the FSM.
 The bar chart in Figure 14 depicts the smart buffer area comparison.
-With the exception of 2D\lowpass\filter(un1x1), the area savings of the new smart buffers range from 13% to 93%, and are 43% on average.
+With the exception of 2D_lowpass_filter(un1x1), the area savings of the new smart buffers range from 13 to 93%, and are 43%, on average.